-In spite of the ever-growing sentiment that home ownership levels should be increased by making property more affordable to the younger generations, aspiring towards a property market where the majority of occupiers of residential property are also owners is not exactly ideal either – and there’s a great example to prove that: Romania.
+Despite the ever-growing sentiment that homeownership levels should be increased by making the property more affordable to the younger generations, aspiring towards a property market where the majority of occupiers of residential property are also owners is not exactly ideal either – and there’s a great example to prove that: Romania.

 Despite this, things are not as pink on the property market as we would like to think.
-Home ownership does surprisingly for some carry its own disadvantages and has its own shortcomings, which would evidently impact the lives of UK home-owners more than some would like to think.
-One of the reasons many people would like to own a home as oppose to renting one, is due to the stability factor.
-However, perhaps too much stability can become a problem, as very often Romanians have to disregard job offers and severely reduce career prospects due to the fact that they are ‘tied’ to the property they own.
+Homeownership does surprisingly carry its own disadvantages and has its own shortcomings, which would evidently impact the lives of UK homeowners more than some would like to think.
+One of the reasons many people would like to own a home as opposed to renting one is due to the stability factor.
+However, perhaps too much stability can become a problem, as very often Romanians have to disregard job offers and severely reduce career prospects since they are ‘tied’ to the property they own.

-In a very-much developing country, one needs freedom of movement in order to progress in their careers, especially if one lives in a smaller city or in the countryside, as oppose to a more dynamic city that attracts a lot of foreign investment and a majority of job opportunities.
-This means that owning a home outside a major city corroborated with the below par level of the infrastructure means that Romanians are confined to a reduced job market merely due to the fact that they are home-owners.
+In a very-much developing country, one needs freedom of movement to progress in their careers, especially if one lives in a smaller city or the countryside, as opposed to a more dynamic city that attracts a lot of foreign investment and a majority of job opportunities.
+This means that owning a home outside a major city corroborated with the below-par level of the infrastructure means that Romanians are confined to a reduced job market merely because they are homeowners.
 Not exactly an ideal situation irrespective of the angle from which one is looking at the matter.

-Another huge issue with home ownership is property devaluation.
-Because the notion of rural exodus is very present and applicable to Romania and other Eastern European states, houses in the countryside or smaller cities become severely devalued over extremely short periods of time, meaning that investment in property is particularly risky, but also that those who own property are in danger of having their land decrease in value with nothing to do about it.
+Another huge issue with homeownership is property devaluation.
+Because the notion of rural exodus is very present and applicable to Romania and other Eastern European states, houses in the countryside or smaller cities become severely devalued over extremely short periods of time, meaning that property investment is particularly risky, but also that those who own property are in danger of having their land decrease in value with nothing to do about it.